janhec/moonlander/readme.txt

 So, the idea is that you can go on where I left off or even did ridiculous things, whatever.
 Have fun.

+Update 21-06-2024
+- added optional calculation methods: original, bugfixed, exact.
+- Applied exact method (optionally) to apply_thrust() as well.
+- used low positive altitude tolerance for switch off for all methods
+- changed continuation of low positive altitude tolerance to (goto) on_the_moon instead of (goto) loop_until_on_the_moon.
+The latter may want to fly off and produce ugly results;
+the point is going straight down with engine switched off if the drop is small enough.
+The idea is then to measure this so accurately that impact velocity can be less than 0.01 MPH owing to the minimal (or no) fall at the end of the last full-burn turn.
+- changed inputsui.txt to inputsuicideburns.txt with accurate inputs for all calculation methods.